-Businesses need business insurance because it helps cover the costs of property damage and liability claims.
-Without business insurance, business owners might have to pay out-of-pocket for costly damages and legal claims against their company.
+Businesses need business insurance because it helps cover the costs associated with property damage and liability claims.
+Without business insurance, business owners may have to pay out-of-pocket for costly damages and legal claims against their company.
+Depending on the incident, this could be a financially devastating scenario for business owners.
 In some states, businesses are required to have specific types of business insurance.

 What Are the Basic Insurance Needs for Most Businesses?

 Business liability, sometimes called “commercial liability,” helps cover the costs of liability claims made against your business.
-For example, if a customer trips and hurts himself in your store, he could bring a lawsuit against your company.
+For example, if a customer were to trip and injure himself on your business property, he could bring a lawsuit against your company.
 Business liability insurance can help cover the costs of that claim.

-Business income insurance helps replace lost income when your business can't operate due to a covered loss.
-This is a great way to help ensure you can keep paying your bills and payroll after a covered loss.
+Business income insurance helps replace lost income when your business can’t operate due to a covered loss.
+This is a great way to help ensure you can keep paying your bills, payroll, and ride out the temporary suspension of your business.
+For example, let’s say a fire damages your business and it’s closed during repairs.
+Business income insurance can help replace the lost income while repairs are being made.

-There are also several business insurance coverages that are required in some states.
+There are also several instances where certain states require business insurance coverage.
 In most states, businesses with employees need:

 - Workers’ compensation insurance